FelixKratz/moonlight-mac/README.md

 # moonlight-mac
 Moonlight Client for macOS 10.13+ w/ HEVC support

 Moonlight-mac is an open source implementation of the NVIDIA Streaming Protocol for macOS and is based on [moonlight-ios](https://github.com/moonlight-stream/moonlight-ios).

 A modified version of this project has been merged into moonlight-ios.
-I will still maintain this repository and provide the latest releases here.
+Since I can modify this version without taking care of the ios version, this repository will see more changes and will be maintained more actively.
+I will also provide the latest realeases here.

 macOS supports native HEVC playback as of version 10.13, since the moonlight-chrome client lacks this feature I implemented it in a standalone, native macOS-Client.
 In addition to the HEVC support I hope to archive performance and latency improvements.